JammUtkarsh/blog/source/_draft/terminal-inside.md

 ![You](https://media.giphy.com/media/Ve7wX45gaOFmw8eeEM/giphy.gif)

-must have some sort of online presence on the web.
+You must have some sort of online presence on the web.
 Right?
 It could be a GitHub account, a Leetcode profile, a place where you write blogs, or your portfolio website.
 A common theme being followed here is that, they all need a web browser (*or a GUI*) to access them.

 For some random reason (*or to look cool*), you should have a profile for **terminal** too.
 Of course, it doesn’t need to be an identical replica of what’s in the browser.
 It could be something on its own!